You Can't Measure A Company's Value Until You First Build It

 So build enterprises that buyers want to invest in.
 Future Buyers look for:

-The directors’ and management’s role must be to build going concern value.
+The directors? and management?s role must be to build going concern value.
 The GCV can be best maximized with stable leadership, setting and following sound strategies to consistently bring products and services to market, all the while nurturing resources and implementing processes to manage the company.

 Create reasons for buyers to want to buy.
 Buyers want fair entry valuation so they can expect realistic return potential.
 There must be exit options to realize high ROI at the time they resell.
 Once that underperforming entity has been turned and is operating profitably, buyers will resume their interest in the company.